PasaLab/tachyon-perf/README.md

 A  general performance test framework for [Tachyon](http://tachyon-project.org/).The master branch is in version 0.1-SNAPSHOT.

 ##Prerequisites
 As this project is a test framework for Tachyon, you need to get the Tachyon installed first.
-If you are not clear how to setup Tachyon, please refer to the guideliens [here](http://tachyon-project.org/Running-Tachyon-on-a-Cluster.html).
+If you are not clear how to setup Tachyon, please refer to the guidelines [here](http://tachyon-project.org/Running-Tachyon-on-a-Cluster.html).
 We support  tachyon-0.5.0 currently.

 ##Compile Tachyon-Perf
 1. The default Tachyon version is set to 0.5.0.
 If you run a different version Tachyon, please copy the jar to the correct path.
 You can see `lib/org/tachyonproject/tachyon/0.5.0/` as example.